 At 195 hectares, Nine Elms on the South Bank is by far the largest regeneration zone in central London and includes parts of the London boroughs of Wandsworth and Lambeth.
 The area includes more than 20 interconnected development sites which have begun to transform the face of this largely industrial district.

 The interactive map above [...]

-Transport for London is finalising plans for an extension of the Northern line which would provide two new Tube stations in Nine Elms.
-This will create a direct link from Nine Elms to Westminster (8 minutes), The City (12 minutes) and Leicester Square (14 minutes).
+Transport for London is starting work on the extension of the Northern line which will provide two new Tube stations at Nine Elms and Battersea.
+This will create a direct link from Nine Elms on the South Bank to Westminster (8 minutes), The City (12 minutes) and Leicester Square (14 minutes).